ianksalter/AdventuresWithKite2/blog/057_VilaRealDeSantoAntonio3.md

 > *"This, lads, is the Lucknow of Labour, and I myself, looking to the horizon, can see a silver gleam - not of bayonets to be imbrued in a brother's blood, but the gleam of the full round orb of the dockers' tanner."*

 The second world war had a dramatic effect on my parents.
 My father was conscripted into the Royal Navy and spent five years on a destroyer.
 My mother gave up acting and built tanks for the war effort.
 She never returned to the stage.
-They were were rewarded for their sacrifices when the 1945 general election returned the [Attlee Labour Government](https://en.wikipedia.org/wiki/Attlee_ministry) that created the [National Healh Service](https://en.wikipedia.org/wiki/Attlee_ministry#Health) and the [Welfare State](https://en.wikipedia.org/wiki/Attlee_ministry#Welfare).
+They were were rewarded for their sacrifices when the 1945 general election returned the [Attlee Labour Government](https://en.wikipedia.org/wiki/Attlee_ministry) that created the [National Health Service](https://en.wikipedia.org/wiki/Attlee_ministry#Health) and the [Welfare State](https://en.wikipedia.org/wiki/Attlee_ministry#Welfare).

 I put my pad to one side and stretch out in the forward cabin.
 I am about to get up but then think there is a little more I should disclose about my childhood.
 I was never a [boy scout](http://scouts.org.uk/home/), an organisation with the [motto](https://en.wikipedia.org/wiki/Scout_Motto):